anchirinaahhezekiah/crop_tracker/README.md

 The **Crop Tracker App** is a simple Flutter-based mobile application developed as part of the *Junior Flutter Developer Assignment*.
 It is designed to help farmers (or users) manage and track their crops by storing important details such as planting dates, harvest dates, and crop status.

-This project demonstrates the use of **Flutter fundamentals**, **state management**, and **clean code organization** to build a functional prototype.
-The focus is on implementing the required features efficiently while maintaining readability and scalability.

 ---

 Tech Stack